xflashxx/seq2seq_nmt_att/README.md

 **Can I use another dataset, not just EuroParl?**

-Yes, as long as the sentences in both languages are in different files.
-There are some datasets where in each line, there are two sentences in both languages, seperated by `\t` (Tab), but you will have to modify the code such that it takes that into account.
+Yes, as long as the sentences in both languages are in different files and are alligned (meaning: the n-th sentence in document A corresponds to the translated n-th sentence in document B).
+There are parallel corpora where a sentence from both languages are in one file, separated by a tab `\t`, but you will have to modify the code such that it takes that into account or convert your tabbed corpus.

 ## Model Details
 This Neural Machine Translation model is a Sequence-to-Sequence (Seq2Seq) model, consisting of an Encoder and a Decoder implementing LSTMs.
 The Encoder processes the Input (a sentence, i.e. a fixed-length sequence of token ids) and returns its hidden and cell states.